-On this stage of study, the next principle becomes useful - the principle homogenization.
-This principle consists in modeling the piece-wise homogeneous medium, deforming of each pieces of which is described by relationships of continuum mechanics of solids, by the homogeneous svstem (medium) continuous determination of necessary averaged properties within the framework of the homogeneous continuous medium.
+On this stage of study, the next principle becomes useful - the principle of homogenization.
+This principle consists in modeling the piece-wise homogeneous medium, deforming of each pieces of which is described by relationships of continuum mechanics of solids, by the homogeneous continuous system (medium) and determination of necessary averaged properties within the framework of the homogeneous continuous medium.